 Over the years, there have been many adaptations of and extensions to Newton's method.
-A primary example is the pioneering work of Nesterov and Polyak [35], where the idea of Newton's method with cubic regularization was introduced.
-We do not review the large literature that emerged from this work since the order d of Taylor expansion in this line of work is still equal to 2, and hence these methods are not considered "higher-order" (i.e., d > 2).
-However, the framework that we propose, similar to most of the literature, follows the structure of [35] (and [27, 31]) in terms of minimizing, in each iteration, a Taylor expansion of a certain order plus an appropriate regularization term.
-Recently, there has been a body of work following this structure with Taylor expansions of order higher than two [34, 9, 12, 22, 23, 19].
-Unlike our paper, these works are in the setting of convex optimization, do not study the complexity of minimizing the regularized Taylor expansion in each iteration (except in the case of d = 3 for a subset of these papers), and derive sublinear rates of global convergence.
-There has also been work on lower bounds on the rates of convergence for such methods [11, 1, 34].
+A primary example is the pioneering work of Nesterov and Polyak [41], where the idea of Newton's method with cubic regularization was introduced.
+We do not review the large literature that emerged from this work since the order d of Taylor expansion in this line of work is still equal to 2, and hence these methods are not considered "higher-order" (i.e., d>2).
+However, the framework that we propose, similar to most of the literature, follows the structure of [41] (and [33, 37]) in terms of minimizing, in each iteration, a Taylor expansion of a certain order plus an appropriate regularization term.
+Recently, there has been a body of work following this structure with Taylor expansions of order higher than two [40, 9, 12, 28, 29, 25].
+Unlike our paper, these works are in the setting of convex optimization, do not study the complexity of minimizing the regularized Taylor expansion in each iteration (except in the case of d=3 for a subset of these papers), and derive sublinear rates of global convergence.
+There has also been work on lower bounds on the rates of convergence for such methods [11, 1, 13, 40].
 These lower bounds are nearly achieved by the algorithms in the aforementioned papers.
+The recent textbook [17] provides an accessible summary of this literature and its broader scope.
+See also [14, 16, 15] and references therein.

-In terms of work per iteration of higher-order Newton methods, Nesterov presents a polynomial-time algorithm in [34] for minimizing a quartically-regularized third-order Taylor expansion.
-This problem is revisited recently in [13], where an algorithm for recovering an approximate second-order point for a possibly nonconvex quartically-regularized third-order Taylor expansion is presented.
-In [41], a different third-order Newton method is presented which has polynomial work per iteration.
+In terms of work per iteration of higher-order Newton methods, Nesterov presents a polynomial-time algorithm in [40] for minimizing a quartically-regularized third-order Taylor expansion.
+This problem is revisited recently in [18], where an algorithm for recovering an approximate second-order point for a possibly nonconvex quartically-regularized third-order Taylor expansion is presented.
+In [47], a different third-order Newton method is presented which has polynomial work per iteration.
 In each iteration, this algorithm moves to a local minimum of the third-order Taylor expansion.
 It turns out that local minima of cubic polynomials can be found by semidefinite programs of polynomial size [7].
-To the best of our knowledge, no efficient algorithm for higher-order Newton methods of degree d > 3 has been presented.
-In fact, designing such an algorithm is referred to as an open problem in [17, Sec.
-1.5] and [19, Sec.
+To the best of our knowledge, no efficient algorithm for higher-order Newton methods of degree d>3 has been presented.
+In fact, designing such an algorithm is referred to as an open problem in [23, Sec.
+1.5] and [25, Sec.
 5].
-Interestingly, Nesterov asks in [34, Sec.
+Interestingly, Nesterov asks in [40, Sec.
 6] whether it is possible to tackle this problem using "some tools from algebraic geometry and the related technique of sums of squares".
 This is precisely the approach that we take in this paper.